chamatkaribaba/chamatkaribaba/readme.md

 ## I'm a 14yearold who likes to code

-- 🔭 Im working on a new bot
+- 🔭 got addicted to python
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning react
-- 👯 I’m looking to collaborate with other s cus why not
+- 👯 lonewolf
 - 🥅 making all my codes opensource
 - ⚡ Fun fact: I love to play football and badminton
  - 🤖DiscordBot: make sure to add it [DiscordBot]